JonMrowczynski/CSC213Lab5/README.md

 5. Run `BubbleSorting` and ensure that you get the similar results.
     - The times might vary a bit among the runs since the values in the arrays are random and the amount of time bubble sorting takes to run is dependent on how many swaps are required.
+6. Finally, make sure that all tests in `ElapsedTimerTest.BasicTimerTests` pass by running this test class.

+## Part 5: Making your ElapsedTimer more robust.

+Your implementation of `ElapsedTimer` probably makes quite a few assumptions about how it is utilized.
+While safe for use in our `BubbleSorting` class, if someone else attempted to use your `ElapsedTimer` class, they may run into unexpected problems.

+By reading the Javadocs of `ElapsedTimer` and running **all** the tests in `ElapsedTimerTest`, can you determine how to modify your class such that all tests pass?
+Rather, can you figure out how to make your `ElapsedTimer` more robust?

 ## Part 5: Submit to D2L